Mark Twain’s Eve and Adam - Gender Stereotypes?

 When Mark Twain developed the characters Eve and Adam in his creation stories, did he rely upon and perpetuate gender stereotypes?
 Although most of the people who have read and reviewed “Eve’s Diary” like the story, some readers found fault with Twain’s portrayal of Eve, especially after she began taking an interest in Adam.

 Twain took on a daunting task when he decided to fictionalize the story of creation.
-He must have known his characterizations of Eve and Adam, the very first human creatures, would be seen.
-They would be seen as archetypes for all succeeding generations of both genders of humans.
+He must have known that his characterizations of Eve and Adam, the very first human creatures, would be seen as archetypes for all succeeding generations of both genders of humans.

 Confidants of Twain knew he wrote “Eve’s Diary” as a eulogy to his beloved wife Olivia; she died in 1904, a little more than one year prior to its publication.
 Consequently, Twain did not intentionally slight Eve in any way, and definitely not as a gender stereotype, when he developed her character.
 However, his previous work constrained his options when he characterized Eve.
 Adam had perceived Eve in a certain way in an earlier comic story, “Extracts from Adam’s Diary”.
 Twain wrote this comic story thirteen years before “Eve’s Diary”.